Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks: Introduction

 \section{Introduction}

-The spread of misinformation puts the information integrity and trust relationships in social networks at risk.
-Recent advancements in blockchain technology have opened up new possibilities for enabling decentralized trust in a peer-to-peer network \cite{huang2021blockchain}.
-In this paper, we examine how blockchain technology can be used to mitigate the spread of misinformation in decentralized social media networks (SMN).
+The spread of misinformation puts the information integrity and trust relationships in online social networks (OSNs) at risk.
+Recent advances in blockchain technology have opened up new possibilities for enabling decentralized trust in a peer-to-peer network \cite{huang2021blockchain}.
+Blockchain based OSNs (\BOSN{s}) are growing in popularity, with recent examples including Steemit, Sola, Civil, onG.social, and Sapien (Appendix \ref{appendix:list}).
+In this paper, we examine how blockchain can be used to mitigate the misinformation propagation in OSNs.

-{\bf Why Distributed Ledger in Social Networks:} A decentralized social network does not have a central proprietary authority that stores and controls all the data available to the users.
-Instead, data is stored at multiple nodes in the network.
-An important aspect of decentralized social media networks is that no single entity has control over what can be published; hence there is greater freedom of expression.
-Since there is no centralized control or moderator of content, such networks are subject to misinformation (fake news) and inappropriate content.
-This motivates the blockchain-enabled SMN (BE-SMN) which utilizes a blockchain protocol that can mitigate the spread of misinformation in decentralized social media networks.
+An important aspect of \BOSN{s} is that there is no central proprietary authority that stores and controls all the data available to the users.
+Instead, data is stored at multiple nodes across the network.
+Since there is no centralized control or moderator of content, such networks are subject to misinformation and inappropriate content.
+This motivates design of \BOSN{} which uses a blockchain protocol that can mitigate the spread of misinformation.

-To prevent fraudulent transactions, blockchain based cryptocurrencies use an immutable, distributed ledger.
-A BE-SMN, on the other hand, uses a distributed ledger to store data.
-The ledger implies that every interaction is irrevocably recorded in the blockchain and safeguarded by end-to-end encryption, and the blockchain finds consensus among all members of a social media network in a decentralized manner.
-With these desirable features, blockchain technology has been emphasized as a possible counter-measure to misinformation\cite{note5qayyum2019using, paul2019fake}, offers access control\cite{uchibeke2018blockchain}, and there have been recent real-world implementations\footnote{Examples include Steemit, Sola, Civil, onG.social, and Sapien.
-See Appendix \ref{appendix:list} for details.}.
+Blockchain based cryptocurrencies use an immutable, distributed ledger to store the past transactions.
+On a similar note, a \BOSN{} can store social media postings on a distributed ledger.
+The messages are encrypted and recorded in the ledger in an irreversible manner.
+Additionally, users reach a consensus by approving some messages and rejecting others.
+With these desirable features, blockchain technology has been emphasized as a possible counter-measure to misinformation\cite{note5qayyum2019using, paul2019fake, chen2020incentive}.

-{\bf Modeling Misinformation as Double-Spend Attacks in a Blockchain Enabled Network:} Misinformation occurs when the truth or useful information is purposefully altered to mislead other users.
-Similarly in blockchain, a double-spend attack occurs when the same digital token is involved in multiple transactions (e.g., reclaiming spent bitcoin value).
-We will model information exchange in social media networks as transactions on blockchains, where misinformation is represented as a double-spend attack.